ryansheehy0/Neo-C/Readme.md

 - Semi-colons cannot be used.
 - Curly brackets cannot be used and are replaced by indentations.
 	- You can use either tab or space indentation.
+  - Indentation for labels such as `public:` are also necessary.

 ## [Match statements](#neo-c)
 Switch statements are often used to replace if-else statements, but they typically result in more lines of code due to the required break statements.
 Match statements are meant to solve this problem.